steveshogren/hugo-blog/content/page/training.md

 and expected payoff time-line.

 You will want to list out all the things you will need.
-Perhaps you need a way to run a web site, or build an Android game.
+Perhaps you need a way to run a website, or build an Android game.
 Maybe you need to store data in a file or database.
 Search the internet for tutorials to get those tools up and running.
 For almost any topic, many excellent tutorials exist that can guide you to a starting application.